How to Help Your Kids Beat the Heat

 What Should Be Done?

 The basic first aid for heat cramps, heat syncope, and heat exhaustion is to cool the athlete as quickly as possible.
-Fluid replacement by drinking water is one step.
-The administration of IV fluids, by medical professionals, in more severe cases is another step.
-Cool the athlete rapidly by moving them to a cool location (shade, air conditioning, etc.), remove sweat saturated clothes (if appropriate), and apply cold towels/water/ice to the athlete's body.
+The athlete can be rapidly cooled by moving them to a cool location (shade, air conditioning, etc.), remove sweat saturated clothes (if appropriate), and apply cold towels/water/ice to the athlete's body.
 Fluid should be replaced by drinking water or IV fluids can be administered by medical professionals.
 If these conditions go untreated for too long, they can gradually progress to heat stroke.